-Have you ever read something line by line only to realize a few minutes later that you did not comprehend any of it?
+Have you ever read something line by line only to realize a few minutes later that you didn’t comprehend any of it?
 If so, you are not alone.
-Nearly everyone experiences this kind of dazed mental state on occasion.
+Nearly everyone experiences this kind of zoned-out mental state on occasion.

 When it happens during a conference call, business meeting, or college lecture, it can be a minor annoyance, but if it happens when you are behind the wheel, it is downright dangerous.
 Driving without attention mode (DWAM), or what is often called “highway hypnosis,” is the act of operating a motor vehicle without consciously processing everything around you.

 Highway Hypnosis Is Like Being Asleep at the Wheel